 Jakarta is a true megalopolis.
-Indonesia’s capital heaves with a population of more than 9-million people, swelling by a further 2-million commuters each day.
+Indonesia’s capital heaves with a population of more than 9 million people, swelling by a further 2 million commuters each day.
 From the outside looking in, it seems to be one of those cities that could swallow you whole.
-That is, until you get to know it a little better.
-On a recent stay in Jakarta, I got to discover the top things to do in Jakarta and learned there’s a lot more to Jakarta than first meets the traveller’s eye.
+That is until you get to know it a little better.
+We discovered the top things to do in Jakarta and learned there’s a lot more to Jakarta than first meets the traveler’s eye.

 Arriving in Indonesia

 - I flew to Jakarta from Brisbane via Singapore with Singapore Airlines.
-Garuda also runs many direct flight from Australia to Jakarta’s Soekarno-Hatta International Airport, daily.
+Garuda also runs many direct flights from Australia to Jakarta’s Soekarno-Hatta International Airport, daily.

 - You may need to pay an entry tax of about $US35 per person when you arrive in Indonesia.
 The fee has been scrapped for Australia and 145 other countries.
 Check your exemption here.
 Indonesian airports generally accept cash or credit cards (with about a 3% surcharge).

 - The departure tax of Rp 150,000 ($15) should now be included in the cost of your plane ticket.
 Confirm with your airline before you travel.

 - Bring some IDR (Indonesian Rupiah) with you to Indonesia.
 Particularly if you want to shop at the markets as they only take cash.
 All the big hotels, restaurants, and malls accept credit cards and ATMs are readily accessible.

 - Hotels and banks are probably the safest places to change money should you need to.
 Indonesian banks advertise their rates daily online (you can also do a quick estimate using this tool).
 Always check your money at the counter before walking away.